Chinese drones prove mettle in Tianjin disaster

 Others are lining up to replicate SZ's success.
 Wuhan Airbird UAV Co Ltd designs and maintains drones for government, corporate and private users.
 But its traffic monitoring micro-drone - so small it can be launched from a car window - is proving a hit with the car-driving public.

-The privately-held manufacturer expects revenue to rise 50 percent this year to 18 million yuan ($2.79 million), and employs about 45 engineers and mechanics.
+The privately-held manufacturer expects revenue to rise 50 percent this year to 18 million yuan (2 million pounds), and employs about 45 engineers and mechanics.

 GROUND RULES